Optimal error bounds for nonexpansive fixed-point iterations in normed spaces: General Mann iterations

 \subsection{Monotone sequential optimization of Mann's iteration}

 A further simplification of the sequential approach is achieved by restricting the $\pi^n$'s to satisfy the monotonicity condition \eqref{eq_monotone}.
-As proved in \cite{bcc2020}, in this case we have the convex quadrangle inequality and there is a simple greedy algorithm to compute the optimal transports.
+As mentioned earlier, in this case we have the convex quadrangle inequality and there is a simple greedy algorithm to compute the optimal transports.
 These optimal transports have a particularly simple structure when we have in addition

 Note that this holds automatically if $\pi^m_m$ and $\pi^n_n$ are larger than $\frac{1}{2}$.
 The following result presents the simpler explicit expression for the $n$-th stage residual, which avoids the use of the $z$ variables.
 This can be derived from results in \cite{bcc2020}.
 Here we present an alternative proof using linear programming duality. \begin{proposition} Assume the quadrangle inequality \eqref{4point} holds up to $n-1$.
 Let $m<n$ and suppose further \eqref{eqm2} and $\pi_i^n\leq\pi_i^m$ for $i=0,\ldots,m$.
 Then, $d_{m,n}(\pi^n)=D_{m,n}(\pi^n)$ where